rocketbot-cl/2Captcha/README.md

 # 2Captcha

-Module to resolve recaptchas with 2Captcha.
+Module to solve recatpchas with 2Captcha

+*Read this in other languages: [English](README.md), [Português](README.pr.md), [Español](README.es.md)*

 ## How to install this module

-__Download__ and __install__ the content in 'modules' folder in Rocketbot path

-## How to use this module
-In order to use this module, you need to have a 2Captcha account with founds.
-Also, if you want to see the help in the table, you need to open the captcha web page with a Rocketbot browser.
+To install the module in Rocketbot Studio, it can be done in two ways:
+1. Manual: __Download__ the .zip file and unzip it in the modules folder.
+The folder name must be the same as the module and inside it must have the following files and folders: \__init__.py, package.json, docs, example and libs.
+If you have the application open, refresh your browser to be able to use the new module.
+2. Automatic: When entering Rocketbot Studio on the right margin you will find the **Addons** section, select **Install Mods**, search for the desired module and press install.

 ## Overview

 1. Resolve ReCaptcha
-Resolve ReCaptcha with an API of https://2captcha.com mas información https://2captcha.com/2captcha- api#solving_recaptchav2_new
+Resolve ReCaptcha with an API of https://2captcha.com mas información https://2captcha.com/2captcha-api#solving_recaptchav2_new

 2. Resolve Image Captcha
-Resolve a Image Captcha with an API of https://2captcha.com mas información https://2captcha.com/2captcha-api
+Resolve a Image Captcha with an API of https://2captcha.com more information https://2captcha.com/2captcha-api